Jenifer Rajkumar: New York State Assembly tenure

-Political career
+Political campaigns

 2011 District Leader race

-In 2011, Rajkumar became the first Indian American elected as the District Leader of the 65th District of the New York State Assembly, defeating a 28-year incumbent with over 70% of the vote.
+In 2011, Rajkumar was elected female district leader for the 64th district Part C of the New York State Assembly, defeating 28-year incumbent Linda Belfer with over 70% of the vote.
 She was re-elected to that office two more times, in 2013 and 2015.
 As district leader, Rajkumar led the effort to bring M9 bus service back to Battery Park City in Lower Manhattan and has worked closely with Democracy for Battery Park City, an organization which seeks representation for residents of the neighborhood on the board of the Battery Park City Authority.

 2013 City Council race

-In 2013, Rajkumar ran for the New York City Council in the Democratic primary in New York City's first Council district, losing to incumbent Margaret Chin.
+In 2013, Rajkumar ran for the New York City Council in the Democratic primary in the 1st district in Lower Manhattan, losing to incumbent Margaret Chin.
 Rajkumar won 41.5% of the vote.
-Rajkumar’s campaign championed affordable housing and community-friendly development.
+Rajkumar's campaign championed affordable housing and community-friendly development.
 She was endorsed by various organizations and unions, such as The Sierra Club, and local Allied Craftworkers and Ironworkers groups.

 2016 State Assembly race

 She ran for the New York State Assembly in the 65th District, as the seat was occupied by Alice Cancel, the winner of a special election on April 19, 2016, to replace Sheldon Silver, who was convicted of corruption and expelled from the Assembly in 2015.
 Rajkumar finished second in a six-way Democratic primary; the winner, Yuh-Line Niou, went on to win in the general election in November.

-New York State government

-On February 6, 2017, Governor Andrew Cuomo appointed Rajkumar as the Director of Immigration Affairs and Special Counsel for the New York Department of State.
-Rajkumar also served as a state-wide surrogate for Governor Cuomo.

 2020 State Assembly race

 Rajkumar ran in the primary for the 38th New York State Assembly district in Queens, which includes portions of the Glendale, Ozone Park, Richmond Hill, Ridgewood, and Woodhaven neighborhoods, against incumbent Democrat Michael G. Miller and challenger Joey De Jesus.
 Rajkumar was endorsed by California Congressman Ro Khanna in February 2020.
 In May 2020, City & State criticized Rajkumar alongside a slate of other candidates for carpetbagging across multiple primaries and elections.

-Rajkumar defeated Miller and De Jesus in the June 2020 Democratic primary, and won over Giovanni Perna in the November general election.
-Along with Zohran Mamdani, Rajkumar was one of the first members of Indian ancestry elected to the Assembly, and the first American woman of Indian ancestry.
+Rajkumar defeated Miller and De Jesus in the June 2020 Democratic primary and won over Giovanni Perna in the November general election.